The Day-to-Day as a 2D Animator

 Tips to Become a 2D Animator

-There are multiple societies that are regional, national, or international that each offer ways for Animators to network and learn.
-The Society for Animation Studies (SAS) is a great resource for Animators and becoming a member will get you access to a list of thousands of experts and their contact information.
-These experts are often willing to have informational interviews, point you in the right direction of other people who can help you find a job, or even teach you something new.
-The SAS also hosts conferences and educational programs that will certainly help you boost your career prospects.
+There are multiple societies—regional, national, or international—that each offer ways for Animators to network and learn.
+The Society for Animation Studies (SAS) is a great resource for Animators, and becoming a member provides access to a list of thousands of experts and their contact information.
+These experts are often willing to conduct informational interviews, point you in the direction of others who can help you find a job, or even teach you something new.
+The SAS also hosts conferences and educational programs that will certainly enhance your career prospects.

 Networking is the best way to jump-start your career.
-Whether that’s making connections with genuine conversations on LinkedIn or another social media platform, going on informational interviews, or attending events in the industry, networking is a must.
+Whether that’s making connections through genuine conversations on LinkedIn or another social media platform, conducting informational interviews, or attending industry events, networking is a must.
 Every studio has its own job board, some colleges offer job boards, and so do most bootcamps.
 Keep a running list of studios you’d like to work at and check them often.
 Try to connect with someone who works at that studio in an adjacent position through LinkedIn or another networking channel.
 If you’re not the best at keeping tabs on multiple different job boards at once, check out Chris Mayne’s spreadsheet.
 Mayne has been tracking thousands of new studio job openings for the past four years and will continue to do so.

 What Job Titles Would a 2D Animator Hold?